 An aggressive dog is one that regularly threatens to attack through growling, snarling, or biting.
 Fear, frustration, and many other reasons can trigger aggressive behavior.
-Fortunately, there are ways to recognize, approach, and rehabilitate hostile dogs.
+Fortunately, there are ways to recognize, approach, and rehabilitate hostile pets.
 Our complete guide on dealing with an aggressive dog will teach you how to keep yourself and your four-legged friend calm.

 Why Does a Dog Become Aggressive?

 Before approaching an aggressive dog, you have to understand the cause of the animal’s behavior problem.
-Typical reasons for aggressive dog behavior include:
+Typical reasons for such behavior include:

 - Defense – Dogs can become aggressive if they feel threatened or in danger.

-- Fear – Fear can evoke a fight or flight response in dogs.
+- Fear – Fear can evoke a fight or flight response in family friends.
 Dogs may become aggressive if they feel scared or trapped.

 - Frustration – Built-up energy and restrictions from a leash, cage, or yard can cause failure in dogs.
 Aggression occurs when the dog has no outlet or release for this frustration

 - Mating instincts – Unspayed and unneutered dogs can display aggression when competing for a mate.

 - Medical problems – Illness, such as vision or hearing loss, can cause an attack.

-- Pain – An injury or other pain can cause aggression in dogs.
+- Pain – An injury or other pain can cause aggression in family friends.

 - Possession – This type of assault occurs when a dog is protecting its food, toys, or other objects.